ROCm/omnitrace/README.md

 ## Merging the traces from rocprof and omnitrace

-> NOTE: Using `rocprof` externally is deprecated.
+> NOTE: Using `rocprof` externally for tracing is deprecated.
 The current version has built-in support for
 > recording the GPU activity and HIP API calls.
 If you want to use an external rocprof, either
 > configure CMake with `-DOMNITRACE_USE_ROCTRACER=OFF` or explicitly set `TIMEMORY_ROCTRACER_ENABLED=OFF` in the
 > environment.